tari-labs/tari-university/cryptography/fraud-proofs-1/MainReport.md

 # Fraud Proofs - easier said than done?

 ## Background
 The Bitcoin blockchain is, as of June 2018, approximately 173 Gigabytes in size [1].
 This makes it nearly impossible for everyone to run a full Bitcoin node.
-At some point, lightweight clients will have to be used by users since not everyone can run full nodes.
+Lightweight clients will have to be used by users since not everyone can run full nodes due to the computational power and cost needed to run a full Bitcoin node.

 ![spv21.png](sources/spv21.png)
 Courtesy:MIT Bitcoin Expo 2016 Day 1